shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-creative-best-practices.md

 - The main thread is used for more than 60 seconds in total.
 - In any 30 second window, the main thread is used for more than 15 seconds.
-- More than 4 MB of network bandwidth is consumed
+- More than 4 MB of network bandwidth is consumed.

 It is recommended that the creative is compliant with the technical specifications detailed above.